Phlebsy/park_info_app/README.md

 ## Starting the project:

 Setup and activate a virtual environment:

 `python3 -m virtualenv env`
 `source env/bin/activate`

 You should see a (env) to the left of your command line directory - this indicates that it was successful.

 Next, navigate to the root directory of this project then run:

 `pip install -r requirements.txt`

 Finally, start the server and navigate to localhost:8000 in a web browser:

 `python manage.py runserver`

 ## Database:

 This project makes use of a managed PostgreSQL database via ElephantSql.
-To use a local one you will need to change these lines to point to your own in park_info_app/settings.py
+To use a local one you will need to change the NAME, USER, PASSWORD, HOST and PORT fields under DATABASES in park_info_app/settings.py to point to your own,

-`
-DATABASES = {
-'default': {
-'ENGINE': 'django.db.backends.postgresql_psycopg2',
-'NAME': '',
-'USER': '',
-'PASSWORD': '',
-'HOST': '',
-'PORT': '5432'

-    }

-}
-`